Building Green was a website and resource managed by volunteers, and a platform for engagement and promotion of nature in the city.

-Nature is good for you, and we advise and promote the introduction of green features including green roofs and living walls into Brighton & Hove.
-The benefits are not only for wildlife – but for human health, wellbeing and happiness; cooler, more liveable cities; reducing surface water flooding and many others.
+Nature is good for you!
+Green features including green roofs and living walls are already popular in Brighton & Hove, and bring benefits in places without parks and open spaces.
+Not only for wildlife – but for human health, wellbeing and happiness; cooler, more liveable cities; reducing surface water flooding and many others.

-You can get involved!
-We need members and volunteers on a range of tasks – big, small, short term, long term.
+You can get involved.
+We need volunteers who want to help with big, small, short term, long term action.
 Drop us a line at info@building-green.org.uk.

-Our members include green roof experts, Council officers, architects, nature conservationists, artists, academics, gardeners, landscapers and ordinary members of the public interested in doing their bit for a greener, more pleasant city.
-We want to encourage developers, green roof companies and others to join as well.
+Our members included green roof experts, Council officers, architects, nature conservationists, artists, planners, academics, gardeners, landscapers and ordinary members of the public interested in doing their bit for a greener, more pleasant city.

 - Establishing the volunteer management of the Madeira Drive green wall and working to restore it to its former glory.

-- A range of talks and events to promote the city’s green infrastructure, including Brighton & Hove Eco Open Houses.
+- A range of talks and events to promote the city’s green infrastructure, including the First International Green Wall Conference, Brighton & Hove Eco Open Houses, Hanover Forum, Big Nature, Green Architecture Day, and Hove Civic Society.

 - Publishing a local history of Madeira Drive – the miracle mile.